Argithun/Intent-Centric-DeFi-DSL/README.md

 - Some components are environment-specific (e.g., API keys, proxy setup, RPC provider choice).
 - The TEE protocol described in the paper is represented in architecture and workflow; deployment-grade enclave hardening/attestation integration should be treated as future engineering work.

-## 10. Citation

-If you use this repository, please cite:

-- **OmniIntent: A Trusted Intent-Centric Framework for User-Friendly Web3** (Middleware 2026 submission artifact).